MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 ## Retired

 Enable **Retired** features only if you need an old behavior.
-When appropriate, disable these feature in your existing apps.
+When appropriate, disable these features in your existing apps.

 **Retired** features are generally available and fully supported.
 But sometimes a feature or behavior has been superseded by a new, better way and it is time for the old behavior to exit.
 Unpopular features are also pruned too as all features require some overhead to keep up with product changes around them.